-When compared to other HTTP error codes and status codes, internal server errors in WordPress are difficult to understand in most of the cases (also known as http error 500).
-They don’t give you any useful information about the problem, and they’re almost never really related with server faults
+When compared to other HTTP error codes and status codes, internal server errors in WordPress are difficult to understand in most cases (also known as http error 500).
+They don’t give you any useful information about the problem, and they’re almost never really related to server faults

-Let’s give a detailed look about what this 500 internal server error in WordPress means and how to fix it in this article:
+Let’s give a detailed look at what this 500 internal server error in WordPress means and how to fix it in this article:

 What is the 500 internal server error

-The definitions of the 500 internal server error on the internet are a little hazy.
+The definitions of the 500 internal server errors on the internet are a little hazy.
 In other words, there’s no clear evidence of what went wrong and produced the issue.